 There have been astonishing advances in medicine to treat diseases and conditions that have previously been uncurable.
 Atlanta is a major medical and biotech hub, meaning many of these treatments are available near home.

 It can, therefore, be devastating to learn that such a treatment is not a possibility or is unlikely to work as well because your condition was not discovered in time.
 Most medical conditions and diseases become more difficult to treat and worse for a person's health over time.
 In many cases, a doctor performing due diligence would have noticed symptoms earlier and recommended a course of action.

 If you have suffered from a medical condition that is worse than it should have been because your doctor missed key signs that should have tipped him or her off, an Atlanta failure to diagnose lawyer can assist you in recovering for your losses.
-Balams Law Group represents patients seeking justice for these failures.
+The Balams Firm represents patients seeking justice for these failures.
 While your doctor may have failed to do proper due diligence, ReShea Balams will always be thorough.

 Call (404) 445-2005 today to schedule a free consultation.
 ReShea Balams represents medical malpractice clients throughout Atlanta area, including Lawrenceville, Milton, Johns Creek, Sandy Springs, Norcross, Duluth, College Park, Roswell, Forest Park, Brookhaven, Dunwoody, Alpharetta, Smyrna and Decatur.